 We worship on Sunday mornings at 10:15, in our sanctuary at 6 West 96th Street.
-In summer worship typically moves to our Carnegie Library at 3 West 95th Street.
+In summer worship sometimes moves to our Carnegie Library at 3 West 95th Street.

 We hold a mid-week prayer meeting once a month, usually at noon and followed by lunch.
 All are welcome.
 Location varies.
-Contact Rev. Lindsay Borden for more information, firstname.lastname@example.org.
+Contact Rev. Lindsay Borden for more information including location, which may be at the Upper West Side home of a member, firstname.lastname@example.org.

 Worship is . . .